Broken Toy Shop

 Broken Toy Shop is the second album by American singer-songwriter E (a.k.a.
 Mark Oliver Everett), released in December 1993 by Polydor Records.
 It was his last record as a solo artist before forming the band Eels.

+Reception

+Stephen Thomas Erlewine of Allmusic gave the album three stars, finding it to be "more of the same highly crafted pop-rock that graced his debut; although the overall quality of songs is just a notch lower than his first album, Broken Toy Shop nevertheless features many delightful pop gems."
+Michael Zwirn of Trouser Press also found it to be inferior to its predecessor, feeling the album "is longer, but less memorable overall, although “The Only Thing I Care About” and “Shine It All On” are finger-snappable pop hits that weren’t."

 Track listing

 All songs written by E, except where noted.